 7.4 Should there not be a quorum present at the appointed time of the meeting, the meeting shall stand down for 20 minutes.
 If a quorum is still not present after 20 minutes, the meeting shall adjourn for a week.
 During such week, the Executive Committee shall endeavour to contact all members to inform them of the adjournment.
 Should there still not be a quorum present at such adjourned meeting, the adjourned meeting not have a quorum, the members present shall automatically constitute a quorum.

 7.5 Minutes shall be kept of all meetings.

-meetings, of which there shall be at least six per year, in addition to the Annual General Meeting.
+7.6 The Executive Committee shall determine the date of ordinary General Meetings, of which there shall be at least six per year, in addition to the Annual General Meeting.

 8.5 The Association shall not have a share or other interest in any business, profession or occupation which is carried on by its members.

 8.6 No activity of the Association shall directly or indirectly promote the economic self-interest of any fiduciary or employee of the Association otherwise than by way of reasonable remuneration for services rendered.